-Maine should explore the concept of a statewide insurance program for public infrastructure.
+Maine should evaluate the feasibility of a statewide disaster insurance program for public infrastructure.
 Currently, public infrastructure like roads and water systems are not insured against damage.
 It is assumed that local, state, or federal governments will cover the costs of repairing storm and flood damage to public infrastructure.
 As storms increase in frequency and severity and damages mount, this assumption becomes more of a gamble.
 A study of a public insurance program for public infrastructure should test for financial feasibility under various assumptions about risks, revenue, payouts, coverage, and participation.
 It should address complex questions about the price of risk, how premiums might be collected and from whom, and identify underwriting standards, among other issues.
+A resilience bank and a disaster insurance program would be complementary and a study should identify the benefits of implementing both programs.